jerboa88/Playlist-Archiver-for-Spotify/README.md

 3. The ID of the playlist is the last part of the URL.
 For example, the ID of the playlist `https://open.spotify.com/playlist/37i9dQZF1DXdPec7aLTmlC` is `37i9dQZF1DXdPec7aLTmlC`.

 #### Programmatically
-> [!IMPORTANT]
-> This helper script may not work reliably because the Spotify API no longer seems to return curated playlists like Discover Weekly and Release Radar in the list of a user's playlists.
-Feel free to try it, but if you want to copy these playlists, you'll probably need to use the manual method instead.

 If you want to programmatically find the ID of a playlist, you can use the [get-playlist-id.py] helper script.
 This script will search for a playlist with a given name and return its ID.
 See [Advanced Script Usage] for more details.